 clock_times(n)=clock_times(n)+Rx_DCD*(-1)n

-"Rx_External_Reference_Clock" is an AMI parameter of Type Boolean and Usage In that when True tells the model that when calling AMI_GetWve the clock_times vector shall contain the transition times of an externally generated reference clock.
-The model shall use the times as the reference clock for the Clock Data Recovery model in the AMI_GetWave function.
-This parameter is optional.

-Example:

-(Rx_External_Reference_Clock(List True False)(Type Boolean)(Usage In)

-(Description "This model uses an external reference clock))

 The following optional Reserved Parameter is used to modify the statistics associated with the data input to the receiver’s sampling latch.
 This data is used by the simulator when post-processing the results from the model; the budget values specified by this parameter are not passed directly to the model itself.